My utmONE course improved my note-taking skills, my writing skills and taught me how to get involved in the UTM community.

 Participate in interactive and engaging classes and tutorials

-Gain insight into university expectations and practices
+Learn about university expectations and practices

 Earn 0.5 credit that counts towards your distribution requirement.